brnakin/Medical-Cost-Analysis/README.md

 # Health Insurance Cost Estimation Project

-In this project, we aim to develop an end-to-end data science application to estimate the approximate cost of a person's health insurance based on the given variables.
+In this project, I aim to develop an end-to-end data science application to estimate the approximate cost of a person's health insurance based on the given variables.
 The project involves data analysis, preprocessing, model selection, hyperparameter optimization, and model evaluation.

 Dataset: https://www.kaggle.com/datasets/mirichoi0218/insurance